romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 }
 ```

-Object can be extended and it's best if our PHP classes also follow inheritance.
+Object can be extended and it's best if our PHP classes to also follow inheritance.
 I'm defining "Article", "User" and "Group" next.
 The Model definitions use a standard Agile Data syntax (See: http://agile-data.readthedocs.io/en/develop/model.html and http://agile-data.readthedocs.io/en/develop/joins.html)

 ``` php
 class Article extends Object